koraytacus/ReadmeContents/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT License and Anti-Capitalist Software License (ACSL).
+It is strictly prohibited to use this software for commercial purposes, profit-making ventures, or in support of capitalist organizations.

+However, contributions and modifications are welcome under the terms of this license.

+For full terms and conditions, see the LICENSE file or visit the official license page:
+🔗 Anti-Capitalist Software License

+For further inquiries or contributions, please submit a pull request or reach out via the project's repository.
 ## Acknowledgements

 - Inspired by coding platforms like HackerRank.